xy-guo/Learning-Monocular-Depth-by-Stereo/README.md

 # TODO
-- [ ] Data preparation code
+- [ ] Check training code related to Cityscapes dataset.

-- [ ] check requirements
+# NOTE
-- [ ] Cityscapes pretraining code
+* By default use_pretrained_weights (use ImageNet pretrained weights) is enabled for monocular network.
-- [ ] update use_pretrained_weights option for training monocular network.
-By default it is enabled.
+* The arguments of Correlation1d cannot be changed, or it may cause bugs.

 # Citation
 If you find this code useful in your research, please cite: